hammyau/ODFExplorer/README.md

 Express server listening on port 3000
 ```

-Open a Chrome web browser.
+Open a Chrome or Firefox web browser.
 Windows Explorer will just lead to a world of pain.
-Firefox seems to have some issues too.
-I need to get onto that...
 I've not seen how it runs on a Mac.

 Go to the url localhost:3000/app/index.html